Skip to content

 First 200 on /api/v1/system/status after process start8.0 s

-Measured by TestCluster.startWithRedis() in the harness — boots a fresh controller against an ephemeral Mongo + Valkey, then polls the system status endpoint until it returns 200.
+TestCluster.startWithRedis() boots a fresh controller against an ephemeral Mongo + Valkey, then polls the authenticated status endpoint until it returns 200.
+The target is wall-clock time from process start to first 200.

 Coordination store SET + GET round trip